cosola-salvia/news.macile.org/content/en-bulletin.md

 _High school students from Itabo y San Gregorio de Nigua selected for the FIRST MACILE Summer Academy, July 2007._

-## Objectives
+## Our objectives

+MACILE has four core objectives:
 - Nurture the creativity and curiosity of talented young people.
 - Increase access to challenging and stimulating learning environments.
 - Advance engineering education in K-12
-- Increase learning and understanding.
+- Intill passion for learning and understanding.

+## About the students

+In 2007, forty-seven students in grade 7th to 11th completed the Summer Academy.
+The students ranged in age from 12 to 18; 43% were female and 56% male.
+They came from five public schools.

+In 2008, we admitted thirty-five students to the MACILE Summer Academy, and all successfully completed the program.
+The students were in grade 6th to 9th; 44% were female and 66% male.
+They came from five public and private schools.

 ## MACILE Summer Academy 2007

-Forty-seven students completed the 2007 MACILE Summer Academy.
-It lasted for three weeks and only included mathematics.
+The MACILE Summer Academy lasted for three weeks in 2007, and only included mathematics.
 Students attended from 8:00 AM to 12:00 PM, Monday through Friday.
 We provided a healthy breakfast snack.
 At the end of the program, we celebrated with a barbeque.

 _A group of 7th-8th grade students from the MACILE Summer Academy 2007 at the barbeque.
 Students came from schools in Itabo, Nigua, El 18, Yogo Yogo, and Haina.
 Yahaira Soriano (center right), Dominican teacher who recruited the students (top right)._